DevExpress/testcafe/docs/articles/documentation/using-testcafe/configuration-file.md

 }
 ```

-See the [--screenshot-path-pattern](command-line-interface.md#-p-pattern---screenshot-path-pattern-pattern) command line parameter for information about the available placeholders.
+See [Path Pattern Placeholders](common-concepts/screenshots-and-videos.md#path-pattern-placeholders) for information about the available placeholders.

+> Use the [screenshotPath](#screenshotpath) option to enable screenshots.

 *CLI*: [-p, --screenshot-path-pattern](command-line-interface.md#-p-pattern---screenshot-path-pattern-pattern)
 *API*: [runner.screenshots](programming-interface/runner.md#screenshots)